-Risk category Major examples of the key risks of the Group vernance risk Risk of degradation of the entire Group's brand due to deficiencies in internal controls and compliance violations, e erational risk Tana ara ara ara ara ara ara ara ara ara Information management risk Risk of incurring loss due to leakage of the personal information of customers, employees, etc., and confidential information System risk Risk of incurring loss due to cyberattacks and system and network failures Quality assurance and labeling risk Risk of incurring loss due to product safety issues, inappropriate labeling, and human rights and environmental problems the supply chain IR risk Inappropriate disclosure risk and the risk of incurring loss due to unfair disclosures PR risk Risk of incurring loss due to inappropriate handling of the media, inappropriate news releases, etc. Reputational risk Risk of incurring loss including brand degradation from inappropriate information, including information on social media Legal risk Risk of incurring loss due to inadequate handling of litigation and statutory regulations Risk associated with intellectual property rights (rights of trademark, etc.) Risk of the intellectual property rights, etc., held by or attributed to the Group being violated by a third party, of the Group violating the rights of a third party Business continuity risk Risk of incurring loss due to the impact of climate change, disasters, etc., and due to infectious diseases and epidemics, such as new strains of pandemic influenza Risk of incidents and accidents Risk of incurring loss due to bodily injury to customers, arson, fires and other accidents, etc. Risk associated with antisocial groups Risk of incurring loss as a result of relationships with antisocial groups Accounting risk Risk of incurring loss due to the introduction of new accounting standards or changes thereof Tax-related risk Risk of incurring loss due to inadequate handling of the introduction of new tax systems or changes thereof, etc. Personnel- and labor-related risk Risk of incurring loss due to inadequate development of the labor environment, ideal working conditions, etc. Environmental risk Risk of incurring loss due to inadequate handling of food recycling, reduction of containers and packaging, waste disposal, climate change, etc. risk (Risk occurring as a result of, or de erived from assets and liabilities) Asset risk Risk of incurring loss due to a decline in the asset value of inventories, non-current assets, etc. Business credit risk Risk of incurring loss due to receivables management, including the collection of guaranty deposits Financial credit risk Risk of incurring loss in financial transactions for asset management, etc., due to deterioration of the financial standing of borrowers, etc. Market risk Risk of incurring loss due to fluctuating values of assets and liabilities, as a result of fluctuations in interest rates, foreign exchange rates, stock prices, etc. Liquidity risk Risk of incurring loss due to difficulties in fundraising as a result of deteriorating financial conditions, etc. siness risk Existing business risk Risk of incurring loss due to the procurement of products and raw materials, etc., and fluctuations in purchase price LAIDHING DUDINGS NISK Risk of incurring loss due to compliance with store-opening regulations Investment return risk Risk of incurring loss due to failure to achieve the initially anticipated effects of M&As and business alliances with other companies, etc.
+Information management risk Risk of incurring loss due to leakage of the personal information of customers, employees, etc., and confidential information System risk Risk of incurring loss due to cyberattacks and system and network failures Quality assurance and labeling risk Risk of incurring loss due to product safety issues, inappropriate labeling, and human rights and environmental problems in the supply chain IR risk Inappropriate disclosure risk and the risk of incurring loss due to unfair disclosures PR risk Risk of incurring loss due to inappropriate handling of the media, inappropriate news releases, etc. Reputational risk Risk of incurring loss including brand degradation from inappropriate information, including information on social media Legal risk Risk of incurring loss due to inadequate handling of litigation and statutory regulations Risk associated with intellectual property rights (rights of trademark, etc.) Risk of the intellectual property rights, etc., held by or attributed to the Group being violated by a third party, or of the Group violating the rights of a third party Business continuity risk Risk of incurring loss due to the impact of climate change, disasters, etc., and due to infectious diseases and epidemics, such as new strains of pandemic influenza Risk of incidents and accidents Risk of incurring loss due to bodily injury to customers, arson, fires and other accidents, etc. Risk associated with antisocial groups Risk of incurring loss as a result of relationships with antisocial groups Accounting risk Risk of incurring loss due to the introduction of new accounting standards or changes thereof Tax-related risk Risk of incurring loss due to inadequate handling of the introduction of new tax systems or changes thereof, etc. Personnel- and labor-related risk Risk of incurring loss due to inadequate development of the labor environment, ideal working conditions, etc. Environmental risk Risk of incurring loss due to inadequate handling of food recycling, reduction of containers and packaging, waste disposal, climate change, etc.

+B/S risk (Risk occurring as a result of, or derived from assets and liabilities)

+Asset risk Risk of incurring loss due to a decline in the asset value of inventories, non-current assets, etc. Business credit risk Risk of incurring loss due to receivables management, including the collection of guaranty deposits Financial credit risk Risk of incurring loss in financial transactions for asset management, etc., due to deterioration of the finan standing of borrowers, etc. Market risk Risk of incurring loss due to fluctuating values of assets and liabilities, as a result of fluctuations in interest rates, foreign exchange rates, stock prices, etc. Liquidity risk Risk of incurring loss due to difficulties in fundraising as a result of deteriorating financial conditions, etc.